CHEWY OAT COOKIES WITH MAPLE FILLING

 - Sift icing sugar, baking powder and a pinch of salt into a bowl, then stir through the almond meal and lemon zest.

-- In a separate bowl beat egg whites until soft peaks form.
+- In a separate bowl beat the egg whites until soft peaks form.
 Add the almond extract, then fold in one third of the combined dry ingredients.
-Once mixed in, carefully fold in the remainder until combined.
+Once mixed in, carefully fold in the remainder of the dry ingredients until combined.
 Divide the mixture in half and roll each half into a ball.

 - Remove dough from fridge and place on a floured surface.
 Sift a little icing sugar onto a plate.
-Slice the dough into 1cm thick pieces.
+Slice the dough into 1cm slices.
 Pinch the corners to form a diamond shape.
-Press one side of each biscuit in the icing sugar, then arrange (sugar side up) on baking trays.
+Press one side of each biscuit in the icing sugar, then arrange, sugar side up, on baking trays.

 Be careful not to overcook the biscuits or they will go very hard.
-Remember that the biscuits will harden as they cool.
+The biscuits will harden as they cool

 Ingredients